mgechev/angular2-github-app-bootstrap/README.md

 # Contributions

 This is the first iteration of the readme so there might be some typos, mistakes or tasks, which are not quite clear or too verbose.
-If you think you can improve the quality of the document just fork the repo and initiate a pull request!
+If you think you can improve the quality of the document just fork the repo and initiate a pull request, it will be greatly appreciated!

 # License